chrishutchinson/contract-testing-demo/README.md

 # Contract Testing demo app

+>A sample system put together to demo contract testing via the [Pact](https://pact.io/) framework and broker.

+**Note:** This repository is archived and will not be actively maintained.
+Feel free to use it as a reference guide though!

 ## Client app

 The client app is a simple script that fetches data from the service API.